Consumer Unit Guide: Replacement, Regulations & Costs

 A consumer unit (often called a fuse box or fuse board) is the main distribution point for electrical circuits in a domestic property.
 It houses the main switch, circuit breakers (MCBs), and residual current devices (RCDs or RCBOs) that protect the individual circuits in the home.
 The consumer unit is where the electricity supply enters the property and is distributed to lighting, power, cooking, and other circuits.

 The consumer unit is a critical safety component.
 It provides overcurrent protection (preventing cables from overheating and causing fires) and earth leakage protection (disconnecting the supply if current flows to earth, indicating a fault that could cause electric shock).
 A well-specified and correctly installed consumer unit is fundamental to the safety of the entire electrical installation.
+Understanding the different types of protective devices housed within the consumer unit is essential for any electrician.

 There are three main configurations of consumer unit used in domestic installations.
 Each offers different levels of protection and flexibility.